 Here’s a short video of what the final 4 km section to Deadvlei looks like:

-After those 4 km, you will arrive to the second parking area where the hiking trail to Deadvlei (but also Sossusvlei, Big Daddy and Big Mamma) starts.
+After that 4 km, you will arrive at the second parking area where the hiking trail to Deadvlei (but also Sossusvlei, Big Daddy, and Big Mamma) starts.
 The trail to Deadvlei takes about 20-30 minutes of walking and is not marked.
 In general, you’ll find the vlei on your left side from the parking (looking in direction of travel).
-Check out Google’s satelite view to understand the site better.
+Check out Google’s satellite view to understand the site better.
 Or simply click on my map of the Deadvlei area below to download / print out.